OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ![Deployed Application](deployed-application.png "Deployed Application")

+## Conclusion

 Well done!
-You have taken an existing project and deployed a package to an Azure web application through Octopus Deploy.
-You can share this with other company members to teach them how to deploy their own Octopus deployments.
+You've taken an existing project and deployed a package to an Azure web application through Octopus Deploy.
+You can share this with your team to teach them how to deploy their own Octopus deployments.